Motivating People for High Performance

 Module 3: Use the Drivers of Motivation

-- Risa Mish, Professor of Practice of Management, Samuel Curtis Johnson Graduate School of Management
+- Risa Mish, Professor of Practice of Management and Organizations, Samuel Curtis Johnson Graduate School of Management

 Course Cost US$769